-For many businesses, the criteria for setting service levels is often unclear and as a consequence, service level targets are set as a given figure (based on a quick and vague analysis).
-Furthermore, the quality of the service level is difficult to measure as the effects only emerge after a certain period of time.
-It is only when an inappropriate service level has a negative impact on safety stock.
-For example, that the service levels are reviewed and quickly adjusted (without any real analysis).
+For many businesses in the building industry, the criteria for setting these service levels is unclear.
+As a consequence, many organizations rely on inappropriate service levels, which, at best, are placed based on only a quick and vague analysis.
+It is only when the service level hurts safety stock or out of stocks.
+For example, the service levels are reviewed and quickly adjusted (again, without any real analysis).